 In December 2014, the Agreement between the Mainland and Hong Kong on Achieving Basic Liberalisation of Trade in Services in Guangdong (Guangdong Agreement) was signed under the framework of CEPA, enabling early realisation of basic liberalisation of trade in services with Hong Kong in Guangdong.
 On the basis of the Guangdong Agreement, the Agreement on Trade in Services signed in November 2015 further enhances the liberalisation in both breadth and depth, including extending the implementation of the majority of Guangdong pilot liberalisation measures to the whole Mainland; reducing the restrictive measures in the negative list; and adding 28 liberalisation measures in the positive lists for cross-border services as well as cultural and telecommunications services.

 In June 2017, the Investment Agreement and the Agreement on Economic and Technical Cooperation (Ecotech Agreement) were signed under the framework of CEPA.
-The Investment Agreement expands the market access commitments to non-services sectors and introduces obligations on investment protection.
+The Investment Agreement expands the market access commitments to non-services sectors outside the scope of the Agreement on Trade in Services and introduces obligations on investment protection to both services and non-services sectors.
 The Ecotech Agreement consolidates and updates the economic and technical cooperation activities between Hong Kong and the Chinese mainland.
 It includes the cooperation in the economic and trade areas of the Belt and Road Initiative and Sub-regional Cooperation under the systemic framework of CEPA.
 Details and new developments about CEPA, including our analysis of its impacts on Hong Kong, can be found here.